Understand the details of professional tax, including how it works, who has to pay it, and more.

 Employers and the Commercial Tax Department are responsible for deducting the professional tax from employees and submitting it to the respective state government.
 If you are a salaried individual, your employer will collect and remit the professional tax on your behalf within the specified timeframe.

 Since professional tax is payable to the state, the online payment process varies by state.
 However, the general requirements and steps are similar.
-Below is a simplified guide to paying professional tax online in Karnataka:
+Below is a simplified example of how to paying professional tax online in the state of Karnataka:

 Certain individuals do not need to pay professional tax based on specific criteria.
 Here is a list of those eligible for these benefits: